superqp/HaveARest/HaveARest/ReadMe.txt

 ================================================================================
-                            HaveARest Project Overview
+                            Have A Rest Project Overview
 ================================================================================

-The application wizard has created this HaveARest application for you.
-This application not only demonstrates the basics of using the Microsoft Foundation Classes but is also a starting point for writing your application.
+This Have A Rest Application is designed for the people who always sits beside the computer.
+When it is started, it will blacken the screen by every intermittent you specified.

-This file contains a summary of what you will find in each of the files that make up your HaveARest application.
+This file contains a summary of what you will find in each of the files that make up the HaveARest application.

 HaveARest.vcxproj
     This is the main project file for VC++ projects generated using an application wizard.